Francis Chapman Grant: Biography

-Son of a British father from Scotland and an African mother, Grant was educated in the United States, where according to one story he was a schoolboy contemporary of Ulysses Grant, while he is also listed as his cousin.
+Son of a British father from Scotland John Chapman Grant and an African mother Ama Ejiriba of Fantiland, Grant was educated in the United States, where according to one story he was a schoolboy contemporary of Ulysses Grant, while he is also listed as his cousin.
 He became a schoolteacher in his father's native United Kingdom before becoming a merchant in Cape Coast.
 He was chairman of the Cold Coast Native Concessions Purchasing Company, and from 1858 a member of the Cape Coast Town Council.
 He played a role as a founding member, Honorary Treasurer and vice-president of the 1867–74 Fante Confederation, and served as an extraordinary and unofficial member of the Gold Coast Legislative Council in 1863–66, 1869, 1871, 1873 and 1887.
 A member of the Wesleyan Methodist Church, he was a local preacher.
 He was owner of the Gold Coast Times, a weekly newspaper.

 His nephew was Arthur Wharton, the first black professional football player, and his surviving relatives include Hilda Prah (née Abban), David Prah-Annan, Sefa Gohoho of Songhai Africa and Canoe Africa Luxury Magazine.